Bearifi Edge Mesh 802.11ac Whole Home WiFi Support

 Factory Reset Steps

 - Reset needs to be done only on the Bearifi Edge Mesh AP (not the Satellites).
-Using a pen or non metallic object, press and hold the reset button underneath the power switch for 10 seconds until the lights begin flashing in a different pattern.
+Using a pen or non metallic object, press and hold the reset button underneath the power switch for 10 seconds until a green light comes on over each LAN port.

 - Bearifi Edge Mesh AP will now restart.
 This takes about 60 seconds.